garrettjoecox/MazeRunner/README.md

 You should now see a button that says "Load unpacked extension..."

-Click it, and select the root folder of CustomTab to enable it.
+Click it, and select the root folder of MazeRunner to enable it.